Should I Talk to My Friend or a Therapist? Does It Really Matter?

 When it comes to talking with a friend vs. therapy, it doesn’t have to be one or the other.
 You need support and advice from a trusted friend.
 You might also need the help of a therapist, especially if you’re feeling stuck or distressed.

-Seeing a therapist gives you access to someone who is trained to help you explore your issues and learn skills to cope in healthy ways.
-And that leaves you to enjoy your friendship and keep it healthy and thriving.
+Engaging with a Calmerry therapist provides you with access to someone who is trained to help you explore your issues and learn skills to cope in healthy ways.
+And that leaves you free to enjoy your friendship and keep it healthy and thriving.